Simplified energy landscape of the $\phi^4$ model and the phase transition: Model ( ) without interaction

 whose unique solution is $(0,\cdots,0)$.
-The index cannot be computed as for a good Morse function because the Hessian matrix vanishes at $(0,\cdots,0)$.
-However, we can compute the 'pseudo-index', as defined in previous section, because the presence of the quartic terms allows us to consider the zero eigenvalues of the Hessian matrix as positive, hence the 'pseudo-index' is $0$.
-From a topological point of view, the unique critical point corresponds to the attachment of a $0,N$-handle at the $0$-critical level, hence the topology of the configuration space is trivial at all with the $M_{v,N}$'s homeomorphic to one $N$-ball for any $v\in [0,+\infty)$.
-The model cannot undergo any SBPT even at $T=0$, because at that temperature the representative point is frozen at $(0,\cdots,0)$ to which a vanishing spontaneous magnetization corresponds.
+The index cannot be computed as for a Morse function because the Hessian matrix vanishes at $(0,\cdots,0)$.
+However, since $(0,\cdots,0)$ is a global minimum, it corresponds to a non-singular stationary point with index $0$.
+From a topological viewpoint, the topology of the $M_{v,N}$'s for $v>0$ can be retrieved attaching a $0$-handle, $\texttt{H}^{0,N}$, at the $0$-critical level.
+Hence, the $M_{v,N}$'s are homeomorphic to an $N$-ball for any $v>0$.
+The model cannot undergo to any SBPT, not even at $T=0$ because at that temperature the representative point is frozen at $(0,\cdots,0)$ to which a vanishing spontaneous magnetization corresponds.

-For confront, in Fig. \ref{phi4noint_cp} we show the critical points of the $\phi^4$ model (\ref{Vmf}) without interaction, i.e. a collection of $N$ non-interacting quartic oscillators with no phase transition.
-The total huge amount of critical points is $3^N$, that is entirely due to the presence of the negative quadratic term in the local potential.
+For comparison with the model (\ref{Vnoint}), in Fig. \ref{phi4noint_cp} we show the critical points of the model (\ref{Vtradmf}) without interaction which was investigated in \cite{b0}.
+The total large number of critical points is $3^N$, which is entirely due to the presence of the negative quadratic term in the local potential. $3^N$ comes from the combinatorial of the three solutions of the third degree equations inside the system $\nabla V=0$.